 Redesign of UI for the mobile application for local user-to-user e-commerce.

 Sketch, Adobe After Effects, Adobe Illustrator

-To remind for those who have missed our previous case study, Saily is a local community app allowing neighbors to buy and sell their used stuff.
+To remind those who have missed our previous case study, Saily is a local community app allowing neighbors to buy and sell their used stuff.
 Although it is a sort of e-commerce app, it includes a strong feature of communication between users.
-One of the essential accents brought out by Saily App team puts a deep focus on design and culture at the core of everything they do.
+One of the essential accents brought out by the Saily App team puts a deep focus on design and culture at the core of everything they do.
 User interface redesign of the app, accomplished by Tubik Studio designer Tamara, according to the client’s vision of the product needed to have the fun and entertaining feel and look.
-Bearing it in mind and setting the task to make the product trendy, clear and easy-to-use, the designer created the new image for Saily App which presented new visual concept and featured new functional points the clients wanted to add to user experience.
+Bearing it in mind and setting the task to make the product trendy, clear and easy-to-use, the designer created the new image for Saily App which presented a new visual concept and featured new functional points the clients wanted to add to user experience.

 Tubik Studio designer Tamara working on Saily App screens